-This model can forward Text and Call Notifications, but lacks the ability to display Calendar Alerts from your Smartphone.
+This model can forward Text and Call Notifications but cannot display Calendar Alerts from a smartphone.
 It doesn’t have Optical Heart Rate Sensors or GPS.
 There’s no Altimeter for tracking stair climbing, and it is missing the Custom Clock Faces feature.

 Fitbit Flex 2 Cons

 Not having a screen, you will need to use your computer or smartphone to view your workout stats.
 The lack of a display also means you will have to wear a watch or depend on another method of telling the time of day.

 With it lacking GPS and heart rate functions, some activity readings will not be as accurate as when wearing a Fitbit with these features.
 The lack of a Heart Rate Monitor also means that the Sleep Quality feature reading will be less accurate.